dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 terms.

-As a "speciality", the *name of the ontology* has to be a [xsd:NCNAME](https://www.w3.org/TR/xmlschema11-2/#NCName) conformant name that can be used as prefix. [xsd:NCNAME](https://www.w3.org/TR/xmlschema11-2/#NCName) means that it has to be a single word without any special characters (like e.g. " . : ! ? # + (...) ") and without any blanks.
+As a "speciality", the *name of the ontology* has to be a [xsd:NCNAME](https://www.w3.org/TR/xmlschema11-2/#NCName) compliant name that can be used as prefix. [xsd:NCNAME](https://www.w3.org/TR/xmlschema11-2/#NCName) means that it has to be a single word without any special characters (like e.g. " . : ! ? # + (...) ") and without any blanks.

 #### Label